MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-deploy-console.png" alt-text="Screenshot of IBM Profile Management Tool, Optional Application Deployment, Deploy the administrative console." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-deploy-console.png":::

 1. Select **Next**.
 On the **Profile Name and Location** pane, enter your profile name and location.
 In this example, the profile name is `Dmgr01`, and the location is */datadrive/IBM/WebSphere/ND/V9/profiles/Dmgr01*.
+Or if you've installed WAS V8.5, the location is */datadrive/IBM/WebSphere/ND/V85/profiles/Dmgr01*.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-profilename-location.png" alt-text="Screenshot of IBM Profile Management Tool, Profile Name and Location." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-profilename-location.png":::